 A purpose-built “bar lab”, designed to support our Substance Use and Misuse research work, to explore contextual influences on alcohol cognitions and behaviour.

-We have recently invested in a DS8R Digitmer Consant Current Stimulator.
+We have invested in a DS8R Digitmer Consant Current Stimulator.
 This is used for nerve and muscle stimulation via electrical pulses, for controlled induction of pain.

 We have recently invested in a 3D printer which supports us to produce artefacts to be used for research and creative learning activities.